dguo/dannyguo.com/src/pages/blog/the-power-of-the-link.md

 would put [anchor](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a)
 (not to be confused with the [link element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link)) at the top of the list.
-Because an Internet that was stripped down to just plain text and links, hypertext in its purest form, would still be tremendously useful and interesting.
+Because if we stripped the Internet down to just plain text and links, hypertext in its purest form, it would still be tremendously useful and interesting.

 While `html`, `head`, and `body` provide structure, they aren't necessary.
 If you don't provide them, a browser will still render text with links.
 And even